Western New York: Subregions

 The Greater Niagara Region (or the Niagara Frontier), comprises Niagara and Erie counties and parts of Genesee and Wyoming counties.
 It is named for its major features, the Niagara river and Niagara Falls.
 Buffalo is its largest urban center.

 The Chautauqua–Allegheny Region (also known as Southwestern New York or the Western Southern Tier) comprises Chautauqua, Cattaraugus, and Allegany counties.
 The region is mountainous.
 The largest urban center is Jamestown, and Chautauqua Lake and Allegany State Park are major geographical features.

 The third region, the Genesee Region, comprises Monroe, Livingston, Wayne, Orleans, Ontario, and Yates counties and parts of Genesee and Wyoming counties.
 Rochester is its largest urban center.
 Letchworth State Park is a major geographical feature.

 The fourth region is that of the western Finger Lakes Region composed of parts of Seneca, Steuben, Schuyler, and Chemung counties.
 While parts of the Finger Lakes are considered within Western New York (as either a region or quadrant) the eastern portions are typically considered a part of Central New York.

 The Genesee region and Western Finger Lakes region are often combined and described as the Finger Lakes region.

-Western New York also includes several Seneca Nation enclaves.
+Western New York also includes several Seneca Nation of Indians enclaves.